cwl-for-eo/cwl-how-to/create-file-at-runtime.md

 To generate such files we can use the `InitialWorkDirRequirement`.

-## How
+## Recipe

-The example below shows a small wrapper shell script called `run.sh` that gets created at runtime.
+The CWL document below shows a small wrapper shell script called `run.sh` that gets created at runtime.

 The `basecommand` is an array combining `/bin/sh` and the created file `run.sh` and it will execute the command `/bin/sh run.sh`.
 This will run the file we create in the shell.